Skip to content

 May 13, 2026

-City Council Scheduled To Consider Contract For Traffic Safety Pilot Program
+City Council Approves Contract For Traffic Safety Pilot Program

-The Las Vegas City Council is scheduled to consider a contract for an advanced traffic safety analytics pilot program in response to increased serious and deadly crashes on city roadways.
+The Las Vegas City Council iapproved a contract for an advanced traffic safety analytics pilot program in response to increased serious and deadly crashes on city roadways.

-The Las Vegas City Council is scheduled to consider a contract for an advanced traffic safety analytics pilot program in response to increased serious and deadly crashes on city roadways.
-If the contract is approved at the May 20, 2026, City Council meeting, the pilot program would employ state-of-the-art radar and camera technology at 12 locations in Las Vegas for one year.
+The Las Vegas City Council approved a contract for an advanced traffic safety analytics pilot program in response to increased serious and deadly crashes on city roadways.
+The contract was approved at the May 20, 2026, City Council meeting, the pilot program will employ state-of-the-art radar and camera technology at 12 locations in Las Vegas for one year.

 The pilot program is designed to help collect red-light running and speeding information as well as helping the city to understand human behavior when presented with warning signs in advance of intersections.
 The data will be used to help determine if traffic safety mitigation elements should be added to roadways.